 In 2009, Slippage called it a day, but Kandi Coded's 2nd album "Fell For The Gift" was released by Volcom Entertainment on Feb 2, 2010.
 I played tons of guitar on it as well as co-writing much of it and singing lead on two songs.
 It's available digitally (iTunes etc).

-At this writing (April 2013) my fourth solo album "Set Myself On Fire" is completed and planned to be released sometime in 2013 on Seattle's Fin Records.
-It's all me except for the drummers, who include Barrett Martin (of course), Johnny G from Kandi Coded, and Dana Sims from Witchburn; and the bass on one song is Justin McDonald.
-The "live band" are me, Johnny G and Sam M from Kandi Coded, with Chris Johnson (ex-Zeke), and we have been playing shows under the name Endino's Earthworm since April 2013.
+In 2013 my fourth solo release, the "Rumble" EP, came out on Seattle's Fin Records.
+It's all me except for the drummers, who include Barrett Martin, Johnny G from Kandi Coded, and Dana Sims from Witchburn; and the bass on one song is Justin McDonald.
+The current "live band" are me, Johnny G and Sam M from Kandi Coded, with Chris Johnson (ex-Zeke), and we have been playing shows under the name Endino's Earthworm since April 2013.
 A full album is in the works.